kbroman/pkg_primer/pages/data.md

 ---
 layout: page
 title: Including datasets
+description: How to include datasets in an R package
 ---

 It can be useful to include example datasets in your R package, to use